Russian doctor has trace of radiation after explosion

 The reports claimed that medical teams at the Arkhangelsk city hospital hadn’t been warned that they would treat people exposed to radiation and lacked elementary protective gear.
 They said that Russia’s security agency forced the medical workers to sign non-disclosure papers.

-The workers, who spoke on condition of anonymity fearing official reprisals, said many doctors and nurses felt angry about the authorities putting their lives at risk by concealing the vital information.
+The workers, who spoke on condition of anonymity fearing official reprisals, said many doctors and nurses felt angry about authorities putting their lives at risk by concealing vital information.

 Kremlin spokesman Dmitry Peskov shrugged off the reports, questioning the veracity of anonymous sources.
 He also alleged that certain forces that he didn’t name could be interested in making false allegations about radioactive threats.